malpais/zoomgrab/README.md

 # zoomgrab
 zoomgrab is an OSINT tool designed to scrape employee data from zoominfo.com.
 Due to Cloudflare's anti-bot protection, this tool will intelligently sleep for up to 10s if Cloudflare issues an HTTP 429 Too Many Requests response.
 This is a Python3 project and is not meant to be run in a 2.x environment.

+## Caveats
+Simply put, this script does something that Cloudflare is trying to prevent.
+When used sparingly, this script should work fairly well.
+If you hammer zoominfo.com by using this script repeatedly and in rapid succession, both Cloudflare and Zoominfo.com will throw some 5xx errors back and the script will produce inconsistent results.
+If you see too many errors running this script, try waiting for 5 minutes, uncomment the proxy config, load burp and rerun the script to ensure everything looks alright.

 ## Requirements
 [Node.js](https://nodejs.org/) is required by the Cloudflare anti-bot library.
 It serves to interpret Cloudflare's obfuscated JavaScript challenge.
 Without this, zoomgrab will not work as it will have no way of responding to Cloudflare's anti-bot challenge.